Can

 Do

-If the smoke/haze is dense enough, both smoke machines AND HAZERS
+If the smoke or haze level is dense enough, both smoke machines

-will trigger ionisation / optical, vesda (air sampling) or video
+AND HAZERS can trigger ionisation / optical, vesda (air sampling)

-(eg MVS, Phantom) is slightly less likely to set off smoke detection
+level is slightly less likely to set off smoke detection systems

 If you are uncertain of what type of smoke detector